dailystory/docs/articles/changelog/2017/july.md

 title: July 2017 Product Update
 description: Product Updates for July 2017
 ---
+#July 18, 2017

+* Added support for image upload in email editor
+* Refactor Campaign class based on unit tests
+* Update to most recent version of Tiny MCE
+* Fixed conflicting column bug with Contacts
+* Update to Contact class to use ContactStatus
+* Internal clean-up / method renaming
+* Added caching to reports to improve performance
+* Added server side validation check for urls
+* Update image store to handle support for folders
+* Refactored webhooks based on tests
+* Updated Jobs to use dedicated server to prevent blue/green name issues
+* Updated CampaignWorkflow to use enum values instead of hardcoded ints
+*

 #July 17, 2017

 * Updated trial workflow to auto-sign in users